twitter/rezolus/docs/METRICS.md

   because it is locked into memory by user programs.
 * `memory/nfs_unstable` - the amount, in bytes, of NFS pages sent to the server but not yet committed to the stable storage.
+* `memory/numa/foreign` - the number of bytes which had to be allocated on a remote node even though the allocation should have been local
+* `memory/numa/hit` - the number of bytes successfully allocated on the intended node
+* `memory/numa/interleave` - the number of bytes allocated on the remote node as intended by interleave policy
+* `memory/numa/local` - the number of bytes allocated on the node where the process was running at time of allocation
+* `memory/numa/miss` - the number of bytes which could not be allocated on the intended node
+* `memory/numa/other` - the number of bytes allocated on a node where the process was not running at time of allocation
 * `memory/page_tables` - the total amount of memory, in bytes, dedicated to the lowest page table level.
 * `memory/shmem_hugepages` - the number of hugepages which are used for shared